taniwha3/tidewatch/README.md

-# Thugshells Metrics Collector
+# Tidewatch Metrics Collector

-A lightweight, high-performance metrics collection system designed for Orange Pi devices running Belabox IRL streaming software.
+A lightweight, high-performance metrics collection system designed for Orange Pi and other ARM devices.
 Collects comprehensive system metrics, stores them locally in SQLite, and uploads to VictoriaMetrics.

 ## Features